TonyBegemy/Artist_Detection_DeepLearning/README.md

 The images are preprocessed and augmented to improve the model's performance.
 This involves:

+<li> Working with 18 Classes only (artists that have above than 150 paintings) </li>
+<li> Initializing class weights to each artist </li>
-<li> Rescaling the image pixel values. </li>
+<li> Rescaling the image pixel values to [0,1]</li>
-<li> Applying random rotations, shifts, shears, and zooms.</li>
+<li> Applying random rotations, shifts, shears, and zooms (Augmentation).</li>
-<li> Horizontally flipping some images.</li>
-<li> Dividing the dataset into training and validation sets.</li>
+<li> Dividing the dataset into training and validation sets (80%, 20%).</li>

 <b> Model Architecture </b>
 We use the ResNet50 model pretrained on ImageNet as the base model.
 The following steps are taken:

-<li> Load the ResNet50 model without the top classification layer.</li>
+<li> Loaded the ResNet50 model without the top classification layer.</li>
-<li> Set all layers of ResNet50 to be trainable.</li>
-<li> Add new layers for our specific classification task:</li>
+<li> Added new layers for our specific classification task:</li>
-<li> Flatten the output of ResNet50.</li>
+<li> Flattened the output of ResNet50.</li>
-<li> Add a dense layer with ReLU activation and batch normalization.</li>
+<li> Added a dense layer with 512 units, ReLU activation, dropout, and batch normalization.</li>
-<li> Add another dense layer with ReLU activation and batch normalization.</li>
+<li> Added another dense layer with 32 units, ReLU activation, dropout, and batch normalization.</li>
-<li> Add the final output layer with a softmax activation function to predict probabilities for each artist class.</li>
+<li> Added the final output layer with a softmax activation function to predict probabilities for each artist class.</li>

 <b> Model Training </b>
 The model is trained using the augmented data, with the training process monitored through validation data.
 Key points include:

 <li> Using Adam optimizer with a specified learning rate.</li>
 <li> Compiling the model with categorical cross-entropy loss and accuracy as the metric.</li>
-<li> Training the model with the training data and validating with the validation data.</li>
-<li> Using callbacks to reduce the learning rate when a metric has stopped improving.</li>
+<li> Using callbacks EarlyStopping and ReduceLROnPlateau to reduce the learning rate when a metric (val_loss) has stopped improving.</li>
+<li> First Training Phase: Training the entire network for 20 epochs.</li>
+<li> Second Training Phase: Freeze the core ResNet layers and train only the first 50 layers for 50 epochs.</li>

 # Setup Instructions